Saindhabi17/SC_RNA_Repo_Data_2/README.md

 dev.off()
 ```
 ### UMI per cell
+Typically, we expect the UMI counts per cell to be higher than 500, which is the lower limit of the expected range.
+If the UMI counts range between 500-1000, the data is still usable, but deeper sequencing may have been beneficial for these cells.

 ```
 # Visualize the number UMIs/transcripts per cell
 png(filename = "UMI_per_Transcript.png", width = 16, height = 8.135, units = "in", res = 300)